andrewgreen5610/HalfTails/README.md

 ![](halfTails-logo-180px.png)

-Tails is for *security and anonymity*, **HalfTails is only for security** and a system for circumstantial use.
+Tails is for *security and anonymity*, **HalfTails is only for security** and a system for circumstantial use. <br/>See also, at  [suporte.ok.org.br](http://suporte.ok.org.br),  "[Tarefas com risco de quebra da segurança](https://github.com/okfn-brasil/suporte/blob/master/docs/termo.md#tarefas-com-risco-de-quebra-da-segurança)".

 ## Objectives